Tips for Writing Your Member of Congress

 District visits: If you cannot travel to Washington DC, schedule a meeting with your representative, or staff, in their district office.
 Meetings with district office staff are effective ways of advocating for anything including political science.

 Explain broad effect of the issue you are promoting: We are trying to make the argument that while not all political scientists receive NSF grants, many of those projects that receive funds have a trickle down effect for the rest of the discipline.
-Members and their staff will often ask if you, or their district, has received any funds, and this is a good way to show that even if you haven't received any money, their constituents are still benefiting from those funds.

 Follow up with a thank you: After your meeting, send an e-mail to the staff member or office that you visited and thank them for taking the time to meet with you.
 If they asked you for any more information, include it in this message.